viperfx/redwood/packages/api/src/logger/README.md

 ### Log to a Physical File

-If in your development environment or another environment in which you have write access to the filesystem, can can set the `destination` to the location of your file.
+If in your development environment or another environment in which you have write access to the filesystem, set the `destination` to the location of your file.

 Note: logging to a file is not permitted if deployed to Netlify or Vercel.